Joseph Wiseman

-Joseph Wiseman (May 15, 1918 – October 19, 2009) was a Canadian-American theatre, film and television actor.
+Joseph Wiseman (May 15, 1918 – October 19, 2009) was a Canadian-born American actor of stage and screen.
 He starred as the villain Julius No in the first James Bond film, Dr. No, in 1962.
 He was also known for his role as crime boss Manny Weisbord on the television series Crime Story and his lengthy career on Broadway, where he was once called "the spookiest actor in the American theatre".

 Early life

-Wiseman was born in Montreal, Quebec, Canada, to Jewish parents Louis and Pearl Wiseman and was raised in New York City, United States.
-At age 16, he began performing in summer stock and became professional, which displeased his parents.
+Wiseman was born in Montreal, Quebec, to Jewish parents Louis and Pearl Wiseman.
+His family moved to New York City when he was young, and he was raised in Queens.
+He was an alumnus of John Adams High School and graduated June 1935, as was his future Dr. No co-star, Jack Lord.

-He was an alumnus of John Adams High School, Queens, New York, and graduated June 1935, as was his Dr. No co-star, Jack Lord.
+At age 16, Wiseman began performing in summer stock and became professional, which displeased his parents.